Weak cartesian properties of simplicial sets: Pushout squares in

 We now proceed to describe another characterization of pushout squares in $\Delta$ using factorization and composition of squares.

 \begin{defn} The {\em defect} $\delta_f$ of a map $f : {[n]} \to {[m]}$ in $\Delta$ is

 \end{defn}

-The defect counts the number of elements in the domain identified by $f$ with another element plus the number of elements in the codomain outside the image.
-The idea is to measure how far a map in $\Delta$ is from an identity, which has defect 0, in a fairly symmetric way that behaves uniformly across different values of $n$ and $m$.
+The idea of the defect is to measure how far a map in $\Delta$ is from an identity: all identity maps have defect 0, every element of the codomain outside the image adds 1 to the defect, and every pair of adjacent elements in the domain which are identified by $f$ adds 1 to the defect.
 Conveniently, the defect is additive with respect to $\vee$:

 \begin{lemma} For maps $f : {[n_0]} \to {[m_0]}$ with $f(n_0) = m_0$ and $g : {[n_1]} \to {[m_1]}$ with $g(0) = 0$, we have $\delta_{f \vee g} = \delta_f + \delta_g$. \end{lemma}

 Note that the equations $f(n_0) = m_0$ and $g(0) = 0$ are relevant only for ensuring that the $\vee$-product $f \vee g$ exists.